farridav/django-jazzmin/docs/configuration.md

 'custom_js': 'common/js/main.js'
  ```

-Into your jazzmin settings (Ensure these files can be found by the static file finder), and the
+Into your jazzmin settings (Ensure these files can be found by the static file finder)